rejackson73/NGINX-Demos/aws-nlb-ha-asg/README.md

 3. Set your AWS credentials in the Packer and Terraform scripts:

     1. For Packer, set your credentials in the variables block in `packer/packer.json`:
+    REJ>>> Yeah, don't do this.
+If you do, don't check back into github!
     ```
     "variables": {
       "home": "{{env `HOME`}}",